flutter/website/flutter-for-xamarin-forms.md

 the fundamentals of the Xamarin.Forms framework then you can use this document as a jump start to Flutter development.

-Your Android (and iOS) knowledge and skill set are highly valuable when building with Flutter, because Flutter relies on the mobile operating system for numerous capabilities and configurations.
-Flutter is a new way to build UIs for mobile, and is similar to how you create a single UI in Xamarin.Forms, that is used on multiple platforms.
+Your Android and iOS knowledge and skill set are valuable when building with Flutter, because Flutter relies on the native operating system configurations, similar to how you would configure your native Xamarin.Forms projects.
+The Flutter Frameworks is is also similar to how you create a single UI, that is used on multiple platforms.

 This document can be used as a cookbook by jumping around and finding questions that are most relevant to your needs.